I Just Sent XSS Payloads to the Support Team

 Three unauthenticated endpoints accept and store XSS payloads without sanitization:

-Data flows to Zendesk support system where it may be rendered in a web interface.
+Data flows to the ticketing system support system where it may be rendered in a web interface.

 The Fix